 Save the sleeves from soft materials from your children's clothes.
 Then when they need to have an Ace bandage on their arms for any reason, it won't be so scratchy.

-Recycle old clothes that have absorbent fabric, such as sweatpants or shirts that have lost elasticity.
+Recycle old clothes that have absorbent fabric.
 Cut into small rags, fold, and place in a small bin or drawer by the front door.
-When pets come in from outside on those rainy days, you have something absorbent to wipe their paws, rather than tracking mud through the house. :)
+When pets come in from outside on those rainy days, you have something absorbent to wipe their paws, rather than tracking mud through the house.